RytyB/HP-C1Pyr-PK-python/README.md

 </h2>

 <ul>
-This package was meant to create a more user friendly, open source version of the MATLAB developed by the MD Anderson Magnetic Resonance Engineering Laboratory.
+This package was meant to create a more user friendly, open source version of the MATLAB code developed by the MD Anderson Magnetic Resonance Engineering Laboratory.
 The original repository is available at https://github.com/mda-mrsl/HP-C1Pyr-PK
 </ul>